 Filled with friezes, frescoes, murals and motifs, the hotel is a living art gallery, with some pieces dating back to the 16th century.

 Spa with thermal plunge pools, sauna and beauty salon, library, free Wifi throughout, valet parking.
 In rooms: flatscreen TV, minibar.

 Our favourite rooms

-The rooms overlooking the citrus-filled courtyard are the most peaceful and boast the prettiest views – number 117, a small deluxe, is top of our list with its petite balcony, floor-to-ceiling French doors and smart egg bath tub under the window.
-Room 108 gets the most light and has a fantastic loft-apartment feel.
-The Grand Suite Loft is definitely not misnamed – the room occupies a vast space on the top floor with rows of shuttered windows and a whopping open-plan bathroom with a freestanding tub.
+The rooms overlooking the citrus-filled courtyard are the most peaceful and boast the prettiest views – we particularly like one of the cosy Deluxe rooms which has a petite balcony, floor-to-ceiling French doors and smart egg bath tub under the window.
+And one of the Junior Suites, which occupies a vast space on the top floor, with rows of shuttered windows and a whopping open-plan bathroom with a freestanding tub, is another favourite.